scope42/docs/docs/markdown.md

 ## Item Links

-There is a custom directive for linking to scope42 item.
+There is a custom directive for linking to scope42 items.
 For example, if you want to reference `issue-42`:

 ```md
 In order to resolve :link{#issue-42}, we need to...